-The MSEE degree program is designed to provide students with advanced knowledge and hands-on experience in electronics engineering.
-Through the learning process, the students not only acquire knowledge in modern electronics technologies but also cultivate abilities in designing, simulating, and integrating the engineering subjects learned.
+The MSEE degree program is designed to provide students with advanced knowledge and hands-on experience in electronics and embedded system engineering, with an emphasis on the Internet of Things (IoT).
+Through the learning process, the students not only acquire knowledge in modern electronics and embedded system technologies but also cultivate abilities in designing, simulating, and integrating the engineering subjects learned.
 They are encouraged to apply their knowledge and skills to course projects that match industry trends.

 The student must meet prerequisite requirements when taking any course.
 Upon clearing background preparation work, the student starts to take courses to meet the degree requirements.
 The student must begin his/her graduate study with the subjects listed in the Foundation Requirements section.

 |CE450LG||Embedded Engineering Lab|